 Netting Bees for Collection or Photographing

-A good philosophy when starting netting is to swing at everything, even if you aren’t sure its a bee.
+A good philosophy when starting netting is to swing at everything, even if you aren’t sure it’s a bee.
 Swing fast and deliberately and follow through past your target so that it ends up in the end of the net.
 Additional swirling of the net can force the insects away from the opening.
 Once you think you have a bug in the net, flip the end of the net around the rim to trap whatever is in the net.

 Advanced Bee Netting